BASIC PRACTICES OF FAITH

 Shakyamuni shared the Dharma throughout his life.
 He stressed the importance of meeting directly with his disciples and others to communicate the Dharma to them.
 "Kosei," a part of our organization's name Rissho Kosei-kai, means to improve oneself through engagement with others.
 Through sharing the suffering, cares, and worries of others we can achieve spiritual growth whenever we get together with other members and peoples from various walks of life to talk about the Dharma.

 Establishing peace and harmony in our world, a state of things that Buddhism calls a "Land of Eternally Tranquil Light," can be accomplished by sharing the teachings and helping bring spiritual liberation to many people.
-This is the wish the Buddha, and the same time, also the fundamental wish of all human beings.
+This is the wish of the Buddha, and at the same time, the fundamental wish of all human beings.

 PARTICIPATING IN DHARMA CIRCLES (HOZA)